JasonGures/JasonGures/README.md

-### Hi there 👋
+### Hello there 👋

-You've stumpled upon my little cozy place on Github.

-Welcome.
+You seemed to have ended up on my Github Profile!